section-engineering-education/engineering-education/articles/becoming-a-flutter-developer/index.md

 ### Who is a Flutter Developer

-A Flutter developer is a software developer who uses Flutter framework to develp cross-platform applications.
-They use `Flutter Framework` to develop these applications using a single base code.
+A Flutter developer is a software developer who uses the Flutter framework to develop cross-platform applications.

 ### Roles and Responsibilities of a Flutter Developer